 LinkedIn caters to a very specific (read: smaller) audience in Japan.
 Currently, LinkedIn has an estimated 350,000 monthly users in Japan.

-Many Japanese who use LinkedIn tend to be higher up the corporate ladder and/or in roles where they regularly conduct business with people from other countries, as opposed to your average Japanese company employee.
+Many Japanese who use LinkedIn tend to be higher up the corporate ladder and/or in international roles, where they regularly conduct business with people from other countries, as opposed to your average domestic, Japanese company employee.

-This may have something to do with the tendency to stay at a single company for one’s entire career in Japan (although among younger Japanese this is said to be changing), as well as Facebook functioning as a more professional-type SNS in the Japanese market.
+This lack of use may have something to do with the tendency to stay at a single company for one’s entire career in Japan (although among younger Japanese this is said to be changing), as well as Facebook functioning as a more professional-type SNS in the Japanese market.